TanukiMCP/tellurideskihotels.com/src/content/drafts/telluride-wedding-party-lodging.md

   defaultGuests={30}
 />

 For information about planning bachelor/bachelorette parties, see our [bachelor/bachelorette party guide](/blog/planning-tips/telluride-bachelor-bachelorette-party).
 For multi-family trip planning, check our [multi-family trip guide](/blog/planning-tips/telluride-multi-family-ski-trip).
 For accommodation options, review our [where to stay guide](/blog/destination-guides/where-to-stay-telluride).
+According to [Telluride's official website](https://www.telluride.com), the area offers numerous wedding venues and group-friendly accommodations.

 <ArticleBookingWidget
   variant="compact"